First demonstration of a TES based cryogenic Li$_2$MoO$_4$detector for neutrinoless double beta decay search: Discussion Outlook

 We observed evidence for position dependence in the energy response and demonstrated that a preliminary correction based on the frequency domain $\chi^2$ can be used to correct for it.
 We plan to perform more detailed studies of this effect to evaluate different pulse shape based variables, like a PCA based analysis of $\sim$100 samples around the onset of the pulses.
 As demonstrated in \cite{Huang:2021} such a method can be used to identify and quantify the most significant shape deviations and can consequently be used for efficient corrections or data quality cuts.
 We plan to use these methods and take new data with localized-surface and extended-bulk event sources to confirm our hypothesis that this position dependence is due to the collection of an athermal phonon component for events in close proximity of the gold collector film.
 In addition we plan to study the extent of this effect in terms of the fiducial volume fractions of events strongly/barely affected by this athermal contribution, possibly through the use of multiple sensors on the same detector.
 We note that the possibility of position and event topology reconstruction with cryogenic calorimeters with multiple sensors has been suggested in \cite{Armatol:2022}.

 Finally, the present design boasts a significantly faster readout both in rise- and decay-time thanks to the electro-thermal feedback of the TES detector and we note that it is inherently tunable in terms of speed and optimal resolution~\cite{Chen:2023}.
 Since this TES carrier chip based readout is also applicable to the instrumentation of a silicon or germanium-wafer based light detector, we plan to explore an optimization for the best resolution in the \lmo and minimal rise-time for a Neganov-Trofimov-Luke amplified light detector in a future set of measurements.
 The observed \lmo scintillation emission showed a fast pulse rise-time (30-70)\% that was only 14\,$\upmu$s longer than the intrinsic detector response of our light detector, much below the rise-time of currently considered light detectors for CUPID.
-The measured fast scintillation constants of O(20\,$\upmu$s) is also about four times faster than previously reported values for \lmo crystals from NIIC in \cite{Casali:2019}.
-A follow up measurement with \lmo detectors from NIIC would be valuable to ascertain if this is due to the difference in crystal growth or related to the methodology of the analysis.
+The presence of a measured fast scintillation constant of O(20\,$\upmu$s) agrees with reported values in \cite{Mailyan:2023, Chen:2018, Spassky:2015}.
+However, there is disagreement on the relative contribution and time-scale of a slower scintillation component \cite{Mailyan:2023, Spassky:2015} if observerd at all \cite{Chen:2018, Casali:2019}.
+Spassky et al. \cite{Spassky:2015} noted distinct differences in the scintillation properties for \lmo{} samples grown via Low Thermal Gradient Czochralski vs Czochralski samples.
+A follow up measurement with consistent instrumentation and methodology and \lmo detectors from different growth procedures would be valuable to ascertain if the reported differences are due to the difference in crystal growth or related to the methodology of the analysis.
 If confirmed the fast scintillation times would allow for significant further improvements on the pile-up rejection with better light detectors.
 This technology thus has the potential to provide the basis for a full TES-based design of a CUPID-1T size experiment.
 It could enable an experiment with a single, scalable, multiplexed readout solution, with the required background levels at O$(10^{-6}$\,counts/keV/kg/yr) with respect to \Mo pile-up.